 A. W. Mellon Postdoctoral Fellowship Program

-- Fellows must hold a PhD in a humanities discipline or in the humanistic social sciences.
+- Fellows must hold a PhD in Classical Languages and Literature.

 - Doctoral candidates and those holding PhDs or other doctoral degrees from UW-Madison are ineligible.

 - The fellowship has no nationality requirements.
 If accepted, international candidates will be responsible for securing their own paperwork, visas, etc. as needed, though the university can provide some support in that process.

 - Selected recipients may not hold another fellowship simultaneous with this one.

 In 2019-2021, the stipend for postdoctoral fellows will be at least $67,870 per academic year, with a $5,000 per year research allowance.
 Fellows will be furnished with office space and computer equipment.
 Fellows are eligible for health insurance (more information: http://www.ohr.wisc.edu/benefits/new-emp/grad.aspx).

 Your application must include the following: